Failure Domains

 Identity SprawlZero Trust Security

-The proliferation of identity credentials, tokens, and authentication contexts across distributed systems without unified lifecycle management.
-Each service, agent, and integration point maintains its own identity context, creating an unauditable web of access grants that undermines Zero Trust principles.
+The proliferation of identity credentials, tokens, non-human identities, and authentication contexts across distributed systems without unified lifecycle management.
+Each service, agent, workload, bot, and integration point maintains its own identity context, creating an unauditable web of access grants that undermines Zero Trust principles.

 Integration TaxEfficiency Paradox